-- 1. The student is to be removed from the lesson and sent to sector call out within the Faculty. - 2.
-Progress Team are informed via email.
-If it is an emergency a student will be sent directly to the Progress Hub to request immediate assistance. - 3.
-Upon return they are to be told the Progress Leaders will issue an R&R sanction. - 4.
-The issue will be reviewed by the Progress Team that day and the appropriate R&R sanction will be issued. - 5.
-Parents will be informed of the decision via Bromcom and telephone. - 6.
-For a 3-day R&R session a phone call home will be made by the Progress Leader.
+- 1. Staff are to issue R&R within the lesson and explain to the student how their behaviour is unacceptable and the Progress Team emailed. - 2.
+The student is to be removed from the lesson and sent to sector call out within the Faculty.

+- 3. Upon return they are to have the date of the sanction given to them. - 4.
+The issue will be reviewed by the Progress Team that day and the session allocated appropriately. - 5.
+Parents will be informed of the decision via Bromcom. - 6.
+For a 3-day R&R session a phone call home will be made by the Assistant Progress Leader.
 If a 5-day R&R session is given the then the call will be made by the Progress Leader.
-The allocation of these sanctions will be discussed with the Assistant Headteacher for removing barriers to progress. - 7.
+The allocation of these sanctions will be discussed with the Assistant Headteacher for Rewards and Sanctions. - 7.
 Each R&R session is for one hour and over a period of days allocated by the Progress Team. - 8.
 When R&R is allocated to a student the Progress Team can initiate a Tutor Report for further monitoring over a 2-week period. - 9.
-The R&R session will be run in silence by the Wellbeing team/Executive leadership team and will involve the student making reparation through a pre-planned activity that gives back to the school/subject/staff that they affected through their behaviour.
+The R&R session will be run in silence by the Progress Team/Mentor and will involve the student making reparation through a pre-planned activity that gives back to the school/subject/staff that they affected through their behaviour.